 We’re not the only ones who think ACKC hot chocolate is special: Travel + Leisure named it one of the best hot chocolates in the country.
 And their spaces are comfy fun with the owner’s artwork decorating all the surfaces, even the tables.
 When it’s busy, the steamed milk wand goes practically non-stop — a modern-day version of steam-powered industry.

 The DC location of ACKC is where they make their artisan chocolates, many of which duplicate the flavors in their hot chocolates, so if you can’t drink it now, you can eat it later.
 They also have other unique flavors like the Brie with toasted sesame seeds, which is an unusually tasty chocolate if you like cheese.

 The staff is friendly and knowledgeable, which as we know by now means you can enjoy your purchases both in the store and later.

 A writer/designer, Nancy lives in Oakland with Ronnie, her husband of many years & fellow chocolate enthusiast.

 Date posted: January 12, 2011.
-This entry was posted in American chocolate, Chocolate around the World, Outside the Bay Area, Update and tagged ACKC, almond, apricot, artisan, Bethesda, blackberry, Blue Moon, brie, Cacao, caramel, Chocolate Chocolate, chocolatier, clove, coconut, cognac, dark chocolate, DC, drinking chocolate, espresso, hot chocolate, Krön, orange, passion fruit, pistachio, sesame, souvenir, toffee, Travel +Leisure, truffle, truffles, walnut, Wanders, Washington, Zöe's.
+This entry was posted in American chocolate, Chocolate around the World, Outside the Bay Area, Review and tagged ACKC, almond, apricot, artisan, Bethesda, blackberry, Blue Moon, brie, Cacao, caramel, Chocolate Chocolate, chocolatier, clove, coconut, cognac, dark chocolate, DC, drinking chocolate, espresso, hot chocolate, Krön, orange, passion fruit, pistachio, sesame, souvenir, toffee, Travel +Leisure, truffle, truffles, walnut, Wanders, Washington, Zöe's.
 Bookmark the permalink.